matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 ### Exits block

-`Exit block` is quite simillar and it updates the balances tree by zeroing the balances of the leafs with the proper request owner.
-For later block withholding attack purposes one can not yet allow an instant exit and an exiting account is required to have not sent any transactions over the last `3 days`.
-As proofs are committed to the main chain the timestamping is allowed in a form of lookup `time <=> chain height`
+`Exit block` is quite simillar and it updates the balances tree by zeroing the balances of the leafs with the proper request owner. *For later block withholding attack purposes one can not yet allow an instant exit and an exiting account is required to have not sent any transactions over the last `3 days`.
+As proofs are committed to the main chain the timestamping is allowed in a form of lookup `time <=> chain height`* [EDIT] May be unnecessary!

-Upon the `exit request` the user provider a zkSNARK proof of the full data availability for the last block his transaction was included in the chain along with some bond.
+Upon the `exit request` the user provider a zkSNARK proof of the full data availability for the last **state** his transaction was included in the chain along with some bond.
 This is effectively a Merkle proof for some `chain height`.
 As `public inputs` such zkSNARK discloses the `nonce`, `last sent at height` and `last updated at height` for the exiting `account`.
 The `last sent at height` field is checked agains timestamping and if more than `3 days` has passes the request is accepted.
 Those requests form a queue based on the `last sent at height` - the smaller is better.

-This exit request can be challenged over the `3 days` period by providing a proof of full data availability that discloses a state for the same `account` with higher `nonce` and `last sent at height`.
+This exit request can be challenged over the `3 days` period by providing a proof of full data availability that discloses a **state** for the same `account` with higher `nonce` and `last sent at height`.
 Notice that higher `last updated at height` is not enough.
 This is a griefing vector, although the user should only be griefed at maximum once if he properly checks the data availability and does not sent transactions if the latest committed block is not published in full.

 If the `exit request` is not challenged it has to be included into some `exit block` no later than `1 day` after the end of the challenge period.
 This requirement is enforced by the smart-contract that manages the exit queue.